Safe Streets & public transit

 - Our smaller restaurants and bars do better when they have full liquor licensing and currently, our city is tapped.
 I support the City of Boston gaining full control of its liquor licenses from the Commonwealth of MA.

-- My commitment to education was fostered at home as both my parents have devoted their careers to public education.
+- My commitment to schools was fostered at home as both my parents have devoted their careers to public education.
 My father has been teaching elementary school for 42 years and my mother for 26 years.
-We need to support our teachers and they need a strong voice.
+They taught me that the focus should be on our children.
+I believe in the potential of our children and will work to ensure that they always come first.

 - I will advocate for a commitment between Boston Public Schools and public charters to work together like they were intended — giving every future leader and change-maker the opportunity to a great education.
 We need to work together on this.